 Skateboarding was once a crime.
 In 2020 it will be an Olympic sport.
 A lot has changed.
 Skate parks are often now sandwiched between soccer and little league fields, adjacent to a dog park, and next to some other iconic metaphor of affluent, white, suburban America.
 Yes, we have “made it.”
 Skateboarding is no longer a (social) crime.
 Big corporate money.
 Video games.
 VICE TV shows.
 ESPN.
 Red Bull.
 Monster Energy Drink.
 Target.
 Nike.
 The Olympics.
 This is not necessarily a bad thing.
 However, with this new normal(ization), aspects of more traditional social structures and attitudes (“sporting” and otherwise) have also emerged within skateboarding (even if they are often unspoken).
 Fit in.
 Do what your peers are doing.
 Don’t stand out (too much).
 Score more points than your opponent.
 Go bigger.
 Go longer/further.
 Be more tech.
 Use your skateboard as an extension of your ego.
 You aren’t “relevant” if you’re not dropping the newest “banger,” or trying your best to mimic (or fawn over) the type of skateboarding shown by modern hype media.
 Sure, facets of this have always existed in skating, but it now seems amplified.
 I am not, in anyway, trying to make the “old days” sound utopian.
 They certainly were not.
 That said, there is no denying that there are now more “normies” within skateboarding than ever before.
 Moreover, they are bringing their version of “normal” with them.
 Today there are some people in skateboarding whom likely would have been the very ones yelling “SKATE FAG!!!” at us in the not-so-distant past.
 All of this I find very disheartening.
 It is completely alien to what first drew me to the “outsider” world of skateboarding.

-Skateboarding is at its absolute worst when it closes doors to participants because of an ability-based social hierarchy.
-This is especially true, and atrocious, when it occurs on the local level.
-Skateboarding is at its best when it opens doors that are substantive and meaningful alternatives to a typical consumer/competitive/jock existence.
-With more of the latter seeping in, there also needs to be more overt counter-points.
-It is more important to be a dissident within skateboarding today than it ever was before (well, the mid-1990s certainly could have used some, too).
+Skateboarding is at its absolute worst when it closes doors because of ability-based social hierarchy.
+This is especially true, and atrocious, when it occurs at the local level.
+Skateboarding is at its best when it opens doors that show substantive and meaningful alternatives to a typical consumer/competitive/jock existence.
+With more of the "normal" seeping in, there also needs to be more overt counter-points.
+It is more important to be a dissident within skateboarding today than it ever was before (well, the early/mid 1990s certainly could have used some, too).

 Skateboarding needs visible counter narratives—ones that show “skateboarding is fun to do by being terrible at it.”
 Narratives that show skating is not only about ledge NBDs, triple kink rails, 15’ high gaps, and mega ramps.
 Of course those are all valid pursuits, but they are not the only valid pursuits.
-The counter-factuals (that’s us) are equally valid (I would argue even more so, but I’ll save that for another post).
-We tread dangerous waters if NBD/banger-based skating is represented as the only legitimate face of skateboarding.
-It is important that skating’s other faces also have a seat at the table.
+The counter-factuals are equally valid (I would argue even more so, but I’ll save that for another post).
+We tread shark infested waters if NBD/banger-based skating is represented as the only legitimate face of skateboarding.
+It is essential for those other faces to also flourish.
 What are those “other faces”?
-I leave that intentionally open and vague, but I will say this much; they certainly include kick-turns.
+I leave that intentionally open and vague, but I will say this much; it certainly includes kick-turns.

 |Some stoked, unknown, skater.|

-For all the kooks out there—to all the skaters not trying to be the next Jaws, Nyjah, or Shane O’Neil, to all the people who are just beginning (adult or kids), to all the skaters who pad-up just to skate a curb, to all the people who are rolling just because they love it, and are not trying to prove anything, or impress anyone, to all the people who are following their own path, and their own Stoke, I salute you.
+For all the kooks out there—to all the skaters not trying to be the next Jaws, Nyjah, or Shane O’Neil, to all the people who are just beginning (adult or kids), to all the life-long skaters who have aged-out of "social relevancy," to all the skaters who pad-up just to skate a curb, to all the people who are rolling just because they love it, and are not trying to prove anything, or impress anyone, to all the people who are following their own path, and their own Stoke, I salute you.
 I will always applaud your efforts no matter how small others may think they are.
 You are valid.
 You are the counter-point.
 You are skateboarding in its best form.

-So, get stoked on your kick turns.
-Skate at the same spots.
-Do the same simple tricks.
-Learn nothing.
-Maybe not even do tricks at all.
-Just carve and roll.
+So, get stoked on what ever it is that brings you a smile, in what ever form that may be.
+Kick turns.
+Skating at the same spots.
+Doing the same simple tricks.
+Maybe not even doing tricks at all--just carve and roll.
 Impress no one.
 Have fun.
-I will always cheer for you.
+Your stoke does not have to meet anyone else's criteria.
+To that end, whatever you are doing, I will always cheer for you.
 Not just because at 8, or 48-years-old, that you just did your first carve, but even more significantly, because you represent the most important thing I know in skateboarding; a place outside a “sporting" norm, without any rules, judges, or point-scale gradation.
 A place where we follow our own Stoke, on our own terms, with our own meaning and purpose, free of anyone else telling us how anything is supposed to be done.